tinted-theming/home/README.md

 - [Builder Guidelines](/builder.md)

 ### Template

 A template describes how a scheme should be transformed to support a specific application.
 A template repository defines a template file, then uses a builder to generate application specific files using the template.

 Templates often include ready-to-use pre-built versions of every scheme.
-These are typically installed directly by end users to use base16 schemes in different applications.
+These are typically installed directly by end users to use the schemes in different applications.

 ## Supported Applications